45squared/remove-transients-wordpress/README.md

 #################################################
 ##              INSTRUCTIONS                   ##
 #################################################
-1. Open transient.py
-2. Modify the specified options on line 6
-3. Modify the table in line 9 if needed
-4. Save and close
-5. Open transientarchive.py
+USAGE:
+python3 transients.py DB_USERNAME DB_HOST DB_NAME DB_USER_PASSWORD

+transientarchive.py will automatically archive your log files.
+You can modify it as needed.
-6. Modify line 3 to whatever directory you want to store logs into.
+Modify line 3 to whatever directory you want to store logs into.

 ##################################################
 ##              CREATE A CRON JOB               ##